-The recommended daily allowance (RDA) of vitamin E is 15 mg/day, and it’s advised that adult women consume at least 4 milligrams per day.
+The recommended daily allowance (RDA) of Vitamin E is 15 mg/day, and it’s advised that lactating women consume at least 19 milligrams per day.
 Additionally, eating a balanced diet that includes plenty of fresh fruits and vegetables can help you reach your daily goal.

 6 True Vitamin E Benefits For Hair And Scalp

 If you’re looking for ways to restore the healthy look and feel of your hair, vitamin E can be a powerful tool.